vintran93/finances/README.md

 *  Ruby on Rails
 *  Heroku for Live version deployment
 *  Devise Gem
+*  Made as a part of Ruby on Rails: Stock Market App Udemy Course

 ## Possible Future Updates
 * Stocks/Cryptocurrencies Graphs and Pie charts